Why the Documentary Mindset Makes for Better Marketing

 Insights

-There's a moment that happens on almost every corporate video shoot I've been on.
+There's a moment that happens far too often on corporate video shoots.

-I'm not talking about making your product launch video look like a Ken Burns film.
-I'm talking about a way of approaching the work with a set of instincts that prioritize truth over polish, discovery over control, and people over messaging.
+I’m not talking about turning your next video into a Ken Burns documentary.
+It is about the approach and perspective where one prioritizes truth over polish, discovery over control, and people over messaging.

 What it looks like in practice.